 In Senegal, hundreds of boys and girls walk more than 5 kilometers to go to class.
 They get up before dawn, barely eat breakfast and start walking.
-When leaving class, they go the way in reverse.
-They come home tired and without energy to study.
+At the end of classes, they start walking again to go home.
+They come back exhausted and without any energy to study.

 more than 10 kilometers a day

 Since 2015, the Bicycles Without Borders Foundation has developed the Bicycles for Education project in Senegal.
 The project aims to:

 Facilitate the access to education for students living in rural areas in Senegal

 To achieve this, we have developed a bicycle school transport system, and we have designed the baobike , the bicycle for education, so that students in rural communities gain time, quality of life, and get equal opportunities for their future.

 With the implementation of the project, its recipients obtain the following results:

 School absenteeism is reduced;